THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Fort Collins Child Custody Modification Attorney

 The original child custody arrangement that was ordered at the time of your divorce or separation may simply not be working.
 One parent, both parents, or the children, may have had a change in life circumstances that require changes the parenting orders to reflect what is best for the children.
-Life is never static, and the law in Colorado does sometimes allow for modification of a child custody orders depending on the circumstances.
+Life is never static, and the law in Colorado does sometimes allow for modification of a child custody orders or child support depending on the circumstances.
 It should be noted that the courts don’t order modifications easily, as it is generally believed that children should live in a stable and predictable environment – which is why hiring a Fort Collins child custody attorney can help increase your chances of successfully modifying your child custody arrangement.

 When one parent requests a change in custody arrangements, the situation may potentially become highly emotional and extremely stressful for parents and children alike.
 Having a family law attorney as your advocate and represent you in court can not only ensure that your interests are being represented, but can also provide a buffer between the parties, which can reduce the rancor and stress that often occur.
-It is strongly suggested that you consider having an attorney with experience in custody matters who can guide you through this process, who can discuss and develop strategies with you, and can help place you in the best possible position to accomplish your goals.
+It is strongly suggested that you consider having a custody attorney with experience in custody matters who can guide you through this process, who can discuss and develop strategies with you, and can help place you in the best possible position to accomplish your goals.

-Unless there has been a change in circumstances, which affect the child, it will be difficult to obtain a custody modification.
-There are certain specific situations in which the court may change the primary custodial parent, for example:
+Unless there has been a change in circumstances, which affect the child, it will be difficult to obtain a legal custody modification.
+There are certain specific situations in which the court may change the primary parent, for example:

 - When the parents have both agreed to a change in the child’s primary residence.